atreyasha/spam-detection/src/README.md

 ### 1. Overview

-In this repository, we will compare a supervised Support Vector Machine (SVM) non-sequential model against a CNN-LSTM sequential model to provide some insight into the effectivitiy and robustness of sequentialand non-sequential models in supervised spam classification.
+In this repository, we will compare a Support Vector Machine (SVM) non-sequential model against a CNN-LSTM sequential model to provide some insight into the effectivitiy and robustness of sequential and non-sequential models in supervised spam classification.

 The SVM will classify the emails using a bag-of-words representation, while the CNN-LSTM will be tested using word and/or character vectors, and in addition also with the possibility of pre-trained GloVe word and character embeddings.
 Finally, both sets of models will be compared with relevant evaluation metrics on a test and blind dataset (SMS spam).